 How Henry VIII Tried to Control Ireland

 Most importantly, Henry had a policy called “surrender and regrant.”
-And so, the Irish would surrender their land to him.
+So, the Irish would surrender their land to him.
 In return, Henry will regrant their land based on conditions.
 They will call him Lord of Ireland, and they have to speak English and obey English laws.

 This seemed to be successful at first as many Irish chieftains took up the offer.
 It’s true that many went along with Henry when he was in Ireland, but they went back to their own ways when he left Ireland.